Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 What Is a Sweeping Second Hand Watch?

-Simply put, a sweeping second hand watch is a timepiece where the second’s hand gives a smooth sweeping impression instead of moving once in a second as it does in typical quartz pieces.
+Simply put, it’s a watch where the second’s hand gives a smooth sweeping impression instead of moving once in a second as it does in typical quartz pieces.
 The visually spectacular motion is something that many regard as a higher level compared to a regular once-a-second movement.

-However, this higher level doesn’t reflect in the prices when a plethora of affordable sweeping second hand watches are available for as little as $100-$500.
+However, this higher level doesn’t reflect in the prices when a plethora of affordable sweeping watches is available for as little as $100-$500.

 In broad distinction, the watches can be differentiated by the movements that power them.
 They are as simple as it goes – mechanical and quartz.

-Mechanical watches, including the automatics, run on a complex mechanism that already, in its core, provides the hand’s gliding movement.
+Mechanical watches run on a complex mechanism that already, in its core, provides the hand’s gliding movement.

 A typical caliber’s balance wheel makes six swings in a second (3 oscillations back and forth, or 3Hz frequency), which means it moves six steps in the period of one second.
 That’s where the sweeping motion comes.